Skip to main content

 What will customers see when they select the payment plan option?

-If you’ve set up both single payment and payment plan options, they’ll be able to choose their preferred option during checkout.
+If you’ve set up multiple payment options, they’ll be able to choose their preferred option during checkout.

 Here's what it looks like for your customers during checkout: